 If you're wondering which types of data can be monetized through Ocean Protocol, the answer is that virtually any kind of data can be sold via the platform! 📊🎶📸🎥💼🎫🌐 This includes AI data, ML models, music data, images, videos, trading data, tickets, and essentially anything that can be accessed online.

 Now that we've made you curious about our mission and how we're making a difference in the world, you won't want to miss this video featuring our co-founder, Trent McConaghy.
 He'll share some fascinating insights into what we're doing and why it matters.

 A new data economy with power to the people - Trent McConaghy

-If you'd like to explore the details of our technology, feel free to dive into our whitepaper!
+If you'd like to explore the details of the technology, feel free to dive into the whitepaper!
 It's a comprehensive resource that explains all the technical details and the core concepts that drive Ocean Protocol.
 It's a great way to get a deeper understanding of what we're all about.